Gresliebear/PineCone/README.md

 # PineCone

-if you take the time google, there is no 3D games on react-three-fiber, or 3D games developed via the three.js and WebGL.
+if you take the time google, there is some 3D games on react-three-fiber, or 3D games developed via the three.js and WebGL.

 PineCone is open-source Game Engine developed for 3D games inside of react-javascript deployable on the redwood stack